opensrp/opensrp-client-core/README.md

 Check out the sample app to see how to implement language switching.

 Ensure each class in your app extends (directly or indirectly) a class in client-core.
-If it doesn't then extend LanguageActivity instead of AppCompatActivity.
+If it doesn't then extend MultiLanguageActivity instead of AppCompatActivity.